- What are the rules governing eligibility as a dependent in an insured health plan?

 - A cap on annual deductibles of $2,000 for an individual and $4,000 for a family.

-- For plans with up-front deductibles or co-insurance on core services, an annual maximum on out-of-pocket spending of no more than $5,000 for an individual and $10,000 for a family.
+- For plans with up-front deductibles or co-insurance on core services, an annual maximum on out-of-pocket spending of no more the annual limit set by the IRS for high deductible health plans.
+In 2014, out-of-pocket costs are limited to $6,350 for an individual plan ant $12,700 for a family plan.

 - No caps on total benefits for a particular illness or for a single year.